parshap/boxjump/README.md

  * Down: `value & (1 << 1)`
  * Left: `value & (1 << 0)`

+#### PlayerLeave (`0x12`)
+This message is sent from the server to all clients when a player leaves.
+The only argument is the leaving player's id.

+#### ActionRequest (`0x13`)
+This message is sent from a client to the server to request performing an action.
+The arguments are the action id and any additional action arguments.

-#### GameState (`0x01`)
+#### Action (`0x14`)
-This message is sent from the server to the clients to inform them about the current game state.
-This message contains the positions and velocities of each player in the game.
+This message is sent from the server to clients to inform them about an action taking place.
+Message arguments are:

-The first parameter is the game time this state information is from.
-An additional five parameters are sent for each player:

- * Player ID
- * X position
+ * The time the action was performed
+ * The id of the player performing the action
+ * The action id
+ * Additional action arguments...

+#### Health (`0x15`)
+This message is sent from the server to clients to update a player's current health.
+Message arguments are:

- * Y position
+ * The time
- * X velocity
+ * Player id
- * Y velocity
+ * Health value

 ### Encoding